RodriguezMA8430/WHSTechNotes/journal.md

 | Thorne  |     invisibility     |   Extract Prisoner    |
 | Tangier | Weather Manipulation |   Underwater Rescue   |
 | Silver  |     Mind Control     |  Prevent Assasination |
+# March 17th, 2025
+During my spring break, I spent a lot of time on social media and streaming services.
+It was fun to connect with my friends and chill with some good shows and movies.
+But I also realized that I was on my screen way too much.
+This made me see how important it is to manage how much time I spend using technology.
+In class, we learned about algorithms and the ethical side of technology, which was really interesting.
+Knowing how apps work and how they collect our data is super important.
+The ways they try to keep us hooked are pretty cool, too.
+Figuring out how to balance my tech use is really important for staying healthy.